bitmark-inc/docs/bitmark-references/bitmark-node-software/mining.md

 f8a17bc25cb53e848e2d09811ade4b8a037f628443661b88611faf5d9a5a1f33
 ```

-A block hash contains the following data:
+The hash of a block is made from following information, hashes through `argon2` algorithm:

 1. block record version